 The Florida Electronic Library is a gateway to select Internet resources that offers access to comprehensive, accurate, and reliable information.
 Available resources include electronic magazines, newspapers, almanacs, encyclopedias, and books -- providing information on topics such as current events, education, business, technology, and health issues.
 The Florida Electronic Library offers information for all age groups, including homework help for students and resources for teachers.

 How can you help?

 The CCA Media Center/Library welcomes your donations.
 We accept new, or "good as new," books that are current titles.
-As far as specific needs, our 3rd, 4th, and 5th grade students do alot with biographies and we always have a need in this department.
-The "who was" series is a popular series with our students, as well, and we can use several copies of these.
+As far as specific needs, our 3rd, 4th, and 5th grade students do a lot with biographies and we always have a need in this department.
 We continuously have a need for Award books in order to participate in the Sunshine State Reader's Program.

 CCA offers the opportunity to dedicate books in your child's name or in the memory of a loved one.
 All Birthday Books will have a dedication plate in the front cover and your child will be the first student to check the book out.
 Forms can be found in the Media Center, Welcome Center, or online.